runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10047-utility-x-json-processinng.md

   name: username
 ```

-Above file should be  `src/test/resources/pojo/d10047.yml`, the filename is freedom.
-The configuration file contains two important attributes:
+Above up.god.file should be  `src/test/resources/pojo/d10047.yml`, the filename is freedom.
+The configuration up.god.file contains two important attributes:

 * **type**: This attribute should be full java class name, zero system will verify whether this class could be loaded.
 * **mapping**: This attribute should be `key = value` for each line, it describes `from -> to` conversion.